QueenieCplusplus/Amor/README.md

 Depending on your proximity to us-east1 and europe-west1, you traffic is either forwarded to a us-east1-mig or europe-west1-mig instance.

 If you have a local IPv6 address, try the IPv6 address of the HTTP Load Balancer by navigating to http://[LB_IP_v6].
 Make sure to replace [LB_IP_v6] with the IPv6 address of the load balancer.

+start from step 8:

+> To Do Test.

+* 8.1, create a new VM instance (we hereby set it to us-west), later on, we will connect it to Backend in us-east1 (location=zone) & europ-west1 (location=zone).

+            Property	Value (type value or select option as specified) Name	siege-vm
+            Region	us-west1
+            Zone	us-west1-c